tbscode/tims-blog-posts/posts/nextjs-on-kubernetes.md

 This guide illustrates the steps required to build, push, and deploy a Next.js app on Kubernetes using docker files for defining development and production Next.js images.
 These docker compose files allow for the building and pushing of images, with a Next.js config able to export static files.
 A simple helm chart will create deployment, service, and ingress for exposing our app.

-Notably, a template repo containing all the required code and configs can be found [here](https://github.com/tbscode/nextjs-helm-template).
+> Template repo containing all the required code and configs can be [found on my github](https://github.com/tbscode/nextjs-helm-template).

 ### Prerequisites